 1. The Registrant agrees that this Post Surrender Consent Agreement for Probation (“Agreement”) will supersede the Consent Agreement for Voluntary Surrender dated June 22, 2006.
 Further, the Registrant agrees that this Agreement has been executed as a result of the Board’s:

-receipt and investigation of a complaint filed against him, Docket PH-05-094, which resulted in the surrender of her pharmacy license, pursuant to a Consent Agreement for Voluntary Surrender with the Board effective June 22, 2006 in resolution of the complaint; and
+receipt and investigation of a complaint filed against her, Docket PH-05-094, which resulted in the surrender of her pharmacist license, pursuant to a Consent Agreement for Voluntary Surrender with the Board effective June 22, 2006 in resolution of the complaint; and

 consideration of the Registrant’s request for license reinstatement and documentation she submitted pursuant to the requirements of the Surrender Agreement referenced in the subparagraph immediately above.

-2. The Registrant admits that she diverted controlled substances.
-Specifically, she pled guilty to criminal charges of Uttering a False Prescription and Larceny (over $250) in Quincy District Court in Quincy, MA on June 12, 2006.
+2. The Registrant acknowledges and admits the following facts: (a) From approximately 2003 to 2004, Registrant worked as a pharmacist at Wal-Mart Pharmacy in Raynham Massachusetts and from approximately 2003 to 2004 Registrant worked as a pharmacist at Walgreen’s Pharmacy in Randolph Massachusetts (b) Registrant diverted controlled substances from both Pharmacies.
+Registrant did not have a prescription for said controlled substances and (c) Registrant pled guilty to criminal charges of Uttering a False Prescription and Larceny (over $250) in Quincy District Court in Quincy, MA on June 12, 2006.
 The Registrant acknowledges that the foregoing facts warranted disciplinary action by the Board under M.G.L. c.
 112, §§ 42A & 61, 247 CMR 9.01 (1), and 247 CMR 9.01 (2), (6), (9), 247 CMR 9.06 (1), (2) .

 3. The Registrant agrees that her Pharmacist registration shall be placed on PROBATION for an indefinite period of time, commencing with the date on which the Board signs this Agreement (“Effective Date”).